massaox/katacoda-scenariosv2/kipday2/scheduling/step1.md

 `watch kubectl -n kube-system get pods`{{ execute HOST1 }}

-Have a look at the manifest below than answer the question:
+Have a look at the manifest below then answer the question:

 ```yaml
 apiVersion: v1